QCrBox/QCrBox/docs/tutorials/wrap_gui_command.md

 qcrbox_yaml_spec_version: "0.1"
 ```

 In this case, we define a single command which will use an `interactive_session`.
-When invoked, a QCrBox interactive session will create a VNC browser window for the user to interact with the application.
+When this command is invoked, a QCrBox interactive session will create a VNC browser window for the user to interact with the application.
 This command will take a single input, a `QCrBox.cif_data_file`.

 In order for QCrBox to know what to do to during the `run` state, we need to specify how to run the application within the container.
 We define a `run` step as part of the command's `interactive_lifecycle`.
 Here, we indicate that this a `cli_command` and the command to run is `python /opt/qcrbox/dummy_gui.py {input_file}`.
 Note that we need to specify `/opt/qcrbox/` before our script name, and that `{input_file}` will be substituted with the actual input file name at runtime as specified in the `input_file` input parameter.

 Similarly, we also need to specify what will happen when the command reaches its `finalise` step, when the application is completed.
 In this case, we specify a `python_callable` function `finalise_interactive` which is held in out `dummy_gui_commands` Python script.
 We also pass in the `input_file` as before.

-We could also specify an additional `prepare` step here within the lifecycle, but other than staging in the input file, we don't need to do anything else for this particular application.
+We could also specify an additional `prepare` step here within the lifecycle, but other than staging in the input file, we don't need to do anything else for this particular application so we can leave it unspecified.

-For a more comprehensive example of specifying a command in YAML that includes CIF parameter , see the [wrapping a Python module](./wrap_python_command.md) tutorial.
+For a more comprehensive example of specifying a command in YAML that includes CIF parameter handling, see the [wrapping a Python module](./wrap_python_command.md) tutorial.

 ## Specifying the Python glue code for our command

 We also need to specify glue code that informs QCrBox where the command YAML file is located, as well as any other functions that we may need to invoke prior to running the application (e.g. any other pre-processing steps on an input file, for example).
-This is specified in the `configure_dummy_gui_tutorial.py` file.
-Hwoever, in this case, we only need to pass the command YAML to QCrBox, and don't have any other processing steps:
+These are specified in the `configure_dummy_gui_tutorial.py` file.
+However, in this case, we only need to pass the command YAML to QCrBox, and don't have any other processing steps:

 ```yaml
 from pyqcrbox.registry.client import QCrBoxClient